Research Binder and Delegate preparation

 • The UN Charter.
 If you are in a GA, ECOSOC, or Security Council committee, then the source of your committee’s power is the UN Charter.
 If you are in a regional organization like NATO or OAS, then you are still affected by the Charter, particularly Chapter VII on international security and Chapter VIII on regional arrangements.

-Resolutions, Treaties, and Conventions: Before you can do anything on the topic, you need to know what’s already been done.
-You can find past resolutions through the UN documentation center, although it can be difficult to navigate.
+UN Resolutions, UN Treaties, and UN Conventions: Before you can do anything on the topic, you need to know what’s already been done at the United Nations.
+You can find past UN resolutions through the UN documentation center, although it can be difficult to navigate.
 Once you’ve found the latest resolution, the preambulatory clauses should direct you to other resolutions.
-The most relevant piece of international law on your topic might not be a past resolution, but instead a treaty or convention.

-- Speeches and Press Releases.
+Country Speeches and Press Releases.
 These are the ways that policy-makers set policy.
 Be sure to use speeches and press releases from people in the executive branch of your country’s current government (President, Prime Minister, Foreign Minister / Secretary of State, Ambassadors).
-Legislators and judges may say something different, but as a representative of your country, you work for the Head of State / Head of Government.
+Focus on foreign policy.
+You work for the Head of State / Head of Government.
 Start with the website for your country’s Ministry of Foreign Affairs / Department of State.

-- Voting Record.
+United Nations Voting Record.
 Actions speak louder than words.
 If your country’s leaders have not clearly articulated a policy on your topic, then you can infer it from how your country has voted on past resolutions, treaties, and conventions (or whether they were even present).
 Note that recent speeches may indicate a change in policy away from however your country has voted in the past, especially if your government has changed administrations.
-Nonetheless, you still want to know how your country’s past actions on the topic, for your own knowledge, and in case anyone asks.

 Possible Solutions

-- UN Reports: Many times, the United Nations has produced reports on what they believe needs to be done next on the topic.
-They may be referred to as a report of the Secretary General, recommendations by a high-level panel, or an outcome document of a conference.
+UN Reports: Many times, the United Nations has produced reports on what they believe needs to be done next on the topic.
+They may be referred to as a report of the UN Secretary General, recommendations by a high-level panel, or an outcome document for a conference.

 Working Papers & Resolutions: